ivanz20/TrendTalks/README.md

 # TrendTalks
-social network page project with nodejs and reactjs
+Social Network backend with Nodejs and MongoDB.